Virginia Criminal Investigations

 If Asked to Go to Police Station in Virginia

 Even if you believe that you have done nothing wrong, you should be very careful about going to a police station and speaking with officers.
+It is something a lawyer would almost never advise even with counsel present.
 Law enforcement professionals in Virginia are skilled interrogators who understand psychology and how to get information from someone, even if that person believes that he or she is not subject to any prosecution.
-Therefore, it’s generally not in your best interest to speak to the police without an experienced Virginia criminal defense attorney there to assist you or at least debrief you prior to the interview or interrogation.
+Therefore, it is generally not in your best interest to speak to the police without an experienced Virginia criminal defense attorney there to assist you or at least debrief you prior to the interview or interrogation.
+A lawyer’s first job is to make sure you understand your rights and to protect your rights to make sure you get the best possible outcome if you are suspected of a crime.

 Signs You May Be Under Investigation